David Hedison: 1980s

 Hedison toured with Barbara Anderson and Anita Gillette in Neil Simon's Chapter Two in 1979 and 1980.

-He could be seen in North Sea Hijack (1980), episodes of Charlie's Angels, Nero Wolfe, Hart to Hart, T. J. Hooker, Matt Houston, Amanda's, Dynasty, Fantasy Island, Partners in Crime, The Fall Guy, The Love Boat, Simon & Simon, Double Trouble, Finder of Lost Loves, Knight Rider, Crazy Like a Fox, The A-Team, Trapper John, M.D., Hotel, The Colbys, Who's the Boss?, The Law & Harry McGraw, and Murder, She Wrote.
+He could be seen in the movie North Sea Hijack (1980), which starred Roger Moore, and TV episodes of Charlie's Angels, Nero Wolfe, Hart to Hart, T. J. Hooker, Matt Houston, Amanda's, Dynasty, Fantasy Island, Partners in Crime, The Fall Guy, The Love Boat, Simon & Simon, Double Trouble, Finder of Lost Loves, Knight Rider, Crazy Like a Fox, The A-Team, Trapper John, M.D., Hotel, The Colbys, Who's the Boss?, The Law & Harry McGraw, and Murder, She Wrote.

-He was in The Awakening of Cassie for Romance Theatre, Kenny Rogers as The Gambler: The Adventure Continues and The Naked Face (1984) with Moore.
+He was in The Awakening of Cassie for Romance Theatre, Kenny Rogers as The Gambler: The Adventure Continues, and The Naked Face (1984) with Moore.

 Hedison appeared in the West Coast premiere of Forty Deuce in 1985.

 Later career

 From 1991 to 1996, Hedison was a regular on the long-running soap opera Another World.

 He also starred in the New York City premiere of First Love with Lois Nettleton in 1999.
 He returned to the Cape Playhouse to appear in Tale of the Allergist's Wife (2002), and at Monmouth University's Pollak Theatre, in Love Letters with Nancy Dussault in 2007.

 He had a role in The Young and the Restless and could be seen in The Reality Trap (2005).

 In 2006, he acted in The Scent of Jasmine at the Fountain Theatre in Los Angeles on November 13.
 In 2008, Hedison performed Uncle Vanya at the Actors Studio West.
 He also participated in performances of The Cherry Orchard and I Never Sang for My Father in Los Angeles in 2009.
 He later appeared in The Marriage Play by Edward Albee.

 He was in Superman and the Secret Planet and Confessions of a Teenage Jesus Jerk.